eastandrew/SSDfit/README.md

 # SSDfit
-Fitting a species-sensitivity ditribution and estimating error
+Fitting a species-sensitivity distribution and estimating error